pointertoaperson/sensor_ppg/README.md

 ## Overview

 **connectHeart** is an embedded systems/IoT project to evaluate HEART RATE and OXYGEN saturation from PPG signal (from custom built analog circuit) based on the STM32F103 microcontroller for signal processing and the ESP8266 as a display controller and radio unit.
-This is the initial development phase focused on **hardware bring-up** and **integration of the CMSIS library** for low-level peripheral control.
-The goal is to build a reliable foundation for embedded development using modular, reusable drivers and communication interfaces.
+This is the initial development phase focused on **hardware bring-up** and **Algorithm development & testing** .

-This stage includes interfacing key components, validating hardware, and building minimal firmware drivers.
+This stage includes interfacing key components, validating hardware, building minimal firmware drivers and developing Heart Rate estimation algorithm.

 ---